-7. CONCLUSION The Hague System offers you an attractive route to protect your designs in up to 90 countries around the world by making available cost-effective and user-friendly procedures to acquire and manage your industrial design rights at a global level.
-As a national of Viet Nam, or a person domiciled, habitual resident, or having an industrial or commercial establishment in Viet Nam, you are entitled to benefit from the advantages offered by the Hague Agreement (Geneva Act) that Viet Nam joined in 2019.
+The Hague System offers you an attractive route to protect your designs in up to 92 countries around the world by making available cost-effective and user-friendly procedures to acquire and manage your industrial design rights at a global level.
+As a national of Belize, or a person domiciled, habitual resident, or having an industrial or commercial establishment in Belize, you are entitled to benefit from the advantages offered by the Hague Agreement (Hague and Geneva Acts).
 Today, using the Hague System is an essential component of a successful marketing strategy for any design creator or company.
 The Hague System offers you early presence at a global level and helps you rapidly acquire international reputation for your designs.
 The Hague Agreement ensures the legal protection of your designs against competitors, increases franchising opportunities, opens partnership possibilities and facilitates integration to global supply chains.
 In general, it provides a most effective support to your branding strategies and business success.
-HAGUE UNION GENEVA ACT MEMBERS 65 Contracting Parties (including the European Union and OAPI) covering the territories of 90 countries (January 2021)